calvenwts/parallax-landing/README.md

-# Parralax Effect Landing Page
+# Parallax Effect Landing Page

 This project was intended to explore the functionaities offered by Tailwind by building a beautiful mobile responsive landing page for a travelling themed site for adventurous travellers with a parallax effect.